 Course summary

-Around the world there is growing interest in end of life care, assisted dying, and the cultural values that surround death and bereavement.
-This postgraduate programme will offer you new and critical perspectives on end of life practice and policy, palliative care, cultural representations of death and dying, and related ethical questions.
+Across the globe, there is increasing attention on end-of-life care, assisted dying, and the cultural values that shape our understanding of death and bereavement.
+This postgraduate programme provides fresh and critical insights into end-of-life practice and policy, palliative care, cultural representations of death and dying, and the complex ethical issues that accompany them.
 WHY THIS PROGRAMME

-- We will examine new theories, key concepts and a variety of research methods relating to end of life issues.
+- You will examine new theories, key concepts and a variety of research methods relating to end of life issues.

 - As the global population ages and grows, so too does the number of deaths in the world each year.
-We explore new patterns of ageing and dying, and the implications of these for policy and practice.
+You will explore new patterns of ageing and dying, and the implications of these for policy and practice.

-- We will explore some of the diverse cultural beliefs surrounding what makes a ‘good death’ and consider global attempts to improve end of life care.
+- Courses will explore some of the diverse cultural beliefs surrounding what makes a ‘good death’ and consider global attempts to improve end of life care.

-- We consider the expanding debate surrounding the legalisation of assisted dying, and examine the implications for policy and practice in different settings.
+- You will consider the expanding debate surrounding the legalisation of assisted dying, and examine the implications for policy and practice in different settings.

 - Designed for and delivered on the FutureLearn platform.